Skip to Main Content

 Educate yourself about alcohol and other drugs

 .
 Call the Prevention Office (1-410-758-1306) for free parent prevention guides.
-They also have free informational brochures.
+They also have free informational brochures and a video loan program.
 A staff member will be happy to recommend the best resource for your needs.

 Talk with your child about alcohol and other drugs